wmcbrine/wmcbrine.github.io/tivo/README.md

 pyTivo
 ------

-An alternative to TiVo Desktop Plus, pyTivo is an HMO (Home Media Option) server, that can transfer video to and from the TiVo (Series 2 or later), and previously could also provide music and photos to the TiVo.
+An alternative to TiVo Desktop Plus, pyTivo is an HMO server, that can transfer video to and from the TiVo (Series 2 or later), and previously could also provide music and photos to the TiVo.
 With the help of [FFmpeg], it can transcode videos from a wide variety of sources to a TiVo-compatible format, on the fly.

 Despite the similar names, HMO is unrelated to the later HME (q.v., below), and has survived better; but it, too, has been increasingly